Adoption of a child after placement by the youth welfare office

 - Notarized adoption application

-- notarized declaration of consent of the legal representative to the adoption application for a child under 14 years of age or
+- notarized declaration of consent from the legal representative to the adoption application for a child under 14 years of age or

 - Notarized declarations of consent from the biological parents